chandra1sekar/data-engineering/lectures/01/slides.md

 - support low-latency decisions
 - decoupled from storage, ingestion, transformation, etc
-- stateless
-- the ability to read state (update?)
+- stateless, yet have the ability to read state (update?)
 - the ability to take action
 - scaling
 - ordering